LighterOTC/LighterOTC/index.md

 - **1.5% of collateral from the seller**
 - **For example, if you buy or sell $1,000 worth of Lighter Points, the fee would be $15 (1.5% of the collateral)**

 Fees are applied when placing a bid or ask or requesting to fill a bid or ask.
 Fees are **non refundable** when: Your bid/ask is filled and you want to cancel your bid/ask.
 Your fee is also non refundable when trying to manipulate the other buyer or seller and Rijk0x.
 When you cancel a bid or ask, (that is not filled) you will need to wait 48 hours before placing another bid or ask.
+It is allowed to higher your bid, or lower your ask.
+It is not allowed to lower your bid or higher your ask.
+If you cannot uphold to these rules the fee is **non refundable**.

 ## ⚙️ How It Works
 1. **Initiate Trade**